timotejroiko/astrobot-docs/README.md

 ##### --houses

-This option lets you specify which house system should be used.
+This option lets you specify which house system should be used (placidus by default).
 When used on biwheels, this option affects each chart independently.
 For example:

 * `.newchart now --houses=13` - use the koch house system
 * `.newchart jack --houses=24 + now --houses=24` - use the whole signs house system for both charts